diskuv/diskuvbox/README.md

        diskuvbox-tree - Print a directory tree.

 SYNOPSIS
-       diskuvbox tree [OPTION]...
-DIR
+       diskuvbox tree [OPTION]… DIR

 DESCRIPTION
        Print the directory tree starting at the DIR directory.
+By default only the DIR directory (the first level) is printed.
+Use --max-depth to print deeper

 ARGUMENTS
        DIR (required)